Top Ten Famous Religious Places In India

 Despite Sai Baba’s presence as a Muslim fakir, he delivered lectures from Hindu scriptures and enlightened all devotees of all religions, castes, and creeds alike.
 Sai Baba of Shirdi is believed to have performed many miracles during his lifetime, hence his popularity is increasing at the end of almost a century after his death.

 The present temple is administered by the Shri Sai Baba Sansthan Trust in Ahmednagar district.
 In the long snake-like railing through the temple premises for the devotees, the devotees stand to wait for Baba’s darshan.
-The temple complex has all the basic facilities, such as drinking water, rest house, to sit and relax.
+The temple complex has all the basic facilities, such as drinking water, a rest house, to sit and relax.

 5. Amarnath Temple